dCache/dcache/docs/TheBook/src/main/markdown/config-message-passing.md

 ### Core and satellite domains

-dCache domains are either designated as either `core` domains or `satellite` domains in the configuration.
+dCache domains are designated as either `core` domains or `satellite` domains in the configuration.
 Core domains act as message hubs, forwarding messages on behalf of satellite domains.